Campus Improvement Plan

 Title I:

-Strategy's Expected Result/Impact: Overall student growth & increase composite scores.
+Strategy's Expected Result/Impact: Overall student growth.
+Increase in student reading

 Staff Responsible for Monitoring: Teachers